cjrentier/ION-API-viaPostman/README.md

 ![image](https://user-images.githubusercontent.com/82956918/136536903-7e6ef32c-0326-41d6-ab78-f8cb24b4fea2.png)

-At the Collection on the Authorization tab of the Collection, scroll to the bottom and **Get New Access Token**
+At the Collection on the Authorization tab of the Collection, scroll to the bottom and click **Get New Access Token**

 ![image](https://user-images.githubusercontent.com/82956918/136537356-48c84742-aa22-46da-a7c7-3049c4e766e6.png)